 It’s not necessarily an easy victory.
 Even businesses like Apple have found out just how difficult delivering live video at scale can be.
 But with a platform like Panopto, where support for simple live streaming is built into every step — from recording to managing to viewing — providing reliable, flexible, scalable live video can be a slam dunk.

 Tourney tip-off may be a test for how your organization handles video — but your business video shouldn’t be.
-To see how Panopto makes it easy to support your organization’s video — live and on-demand — contact our team to sign up for a free 30-day trial today.
+To see how Panopto makes it easy to support your organization’s video — live and on-demand — contact our team to sign up for a free trial today.